Fundamental Cosmic Anisotropy and its Ramifications I: Killing vector fields and constructing their metric: Deriving the result

 We also need to touch on the concept of \emph{isotropy}.
 The isotropy subgroup (of isometries) at some $p\in\mathcal{M}$ consists of those isometries which leave the point $p$ unchanged:

 The symbol Stab comes from the alternative name for the isotropy subgroup, being the \emph{stabilizer}.
-Directly, this implies that the infinitesimal generators of those isometries, i.e.\ their associated KVFs, vanish at $p$. \begin{mylem} The dimension of the isotropy subgroup $\dim\operatorname{Stab}\equiv q$ is constant over a surface of transitivity. \end{mylem} \begin{proof} Suppose $a$ and $b$ lie in the same surface of transitivity, and let $\phi$ be an isometry so that $\phi(a)=b$.
+Directly, this implies that the infinitesimal generators of those isometries, i.e.\ their associated KVFs, vanish at $p$. \begin{mylem} Let $S$ be a surface of transitivity.
+The dimension of the isotropy subgroup $\dim\operatorname{Stab}(p) \equiv q$ is constant for all points $p\in S$ in the same surface of transitivity. \end{mylem} \begin{proof} Suppose $a,b \in S$ lie in the same surface of transitivity $S$, and let $\phi$ be an isometry so that $\phi(a)=b$.
 We notice that we can send an isotropy transformation at $a$ to one at $b$ by noticing

 By interchanging the roles of $a$ and $b$, the reverse inclusion can also be established, so that we have equality.
 Hence, $\operatorname{Stab}(a)\cong\operatorname{Stab}(b)$, and so they have the same dimension. \end{proof} One also says that the surface of transitivity is \emph{completely anisotropic} if the isotropy subgroup is trivial (and so generated by the zero vector field).